penx/storybook-code-coverage/README.md

 ## Known issues

-- Integration test report doesn't include full statistics for files with no coverage
+- Integration test report doesn't include full statistics for files with no coverage, though we work around this by first running a fake test via `yarn coverage:init`.
-- Can't configure cypress-specific nyc settings outside of generic files (package.json/nycrc)
+- Can't configure cypress-specific nyc settings outside of generic files (e.g. `package.json` or `.nycrc`), but this doesn't matter too much in this example as only Cypress is using these settings/
-- Can't currently use create-react-app 3.4.1 - [facebook/create-react-app#8689](https://github.com/facebook/create-react-app/issues/8689)
+- Can't currently use create-react-app 3.4.1 - [facebook/create-react-app#8689](https://github.com/facebook/create-react-app/issues/8689).